alexqfredrickson/notes/aws/aws.md

 AWS Glue is a serverless data integration service that allows end-users to analyze, and perform ETL on data from multiple sources.
 It is used for ML, analytics, and application development.

 Glue has over 70 possible data sources.
 It loads data into data lakes.
 The data is then searched/queried using Athena, EMR, and/or Redshift Spectrum.

+### Transfer Family

+AWS Transfer Family transfers files in and out of S3 and EFS.

+It uses protocols such as SFTP (Secure Shell File Transfer Protocol), AS2 (Application Statement 2), FTPS (File Transfer Protocol Secure), and FTP (File Transfer Protocol).
+Note that the hilariously named SFTP differs from FTPS in that SFTP leverages SSH, whereas FPTS leverages TLS/SSL.

 ## General Concepts